 The Benefits of Individual Counseling for Caregivers

 Address the importance of self-care.
-In order to be a good caregiver, it’s important to take care of oneself.
-When caring for a loved one with cancer, your own needs can be forgotten.
-It is important to keep yourself healthy, both physically and emotionally, through proper diet and exercise, as well as a good sleep schedule.
-Finding a strong support network is also important.
-Counseling can help you determine what you can do to successfully take care of yourself, as well as your loved one.
+In order to be a good caregiver, it’s important to take care of yourself.
+When caring for a loved one with cancer, your own needs can sometimes be forgotten.
+It is important to keep yourself healthy, both physically and emotionally, through proper diet, exercise and healthy sleeping patterns.
+Always remember to be gentle with yourself if you’re having a difficult time some days.
+Finding a strong support network is critical.
+Counseling can help you determine what you can do to take care of yourself, as well as your loved one.

 Help cope with loneliness.
-Caregiving at times can be an isolating experience.
-Making time to just talk with a social worker can lessen feelings of isolation and loneliness.
-Feeling emotionally well can help you better deal with your loved one’s diagnosis.
+Caregiving can be an isolating experience at times.
+Making time to talk with an oncology social worker can lessen feelings of isolation and loneliness.
+Feeling emotionally well can help you better cope with your loved one’s diagnosis.

 Tools to stay organized as you help manage your loved one’s care.
-Caring for your loved one can involve managing appointments, medications, and various other concerns.
-Through individual counseling, an oncology social worker can help you find specific tools to manage your loved one’s care and help you not feel overwhelmed.
+Caring for your loved one can involve managing appointments, medications and concerns.
+Through individual counseling, an oncology social worker can help you find specific tools to manage your loved one’s care and help you not feel overburdened.
 You may also feel that you are overwhelmed with information.
-Through individual counseling, a social worker can help you and your loved one find the best resources for you, both locally and nationally.
+Individual counseling can create a space to help you and your loved one find find the best resources for you and your loved one, both locally and nationally.

 Talking to your loved ones about cancer.
 Cancer is a difficult subject to talk about.
 You may pull away from others and believe that you should be able to handle this on your own.
 Some caregivers feel like they do not want to burden others by asking for help when feeling overwhelmed.
-However, it is okay and important to ask for help, as well as keeping open lines of communication.
+However, it is okay and important to ask for help and keep open lines of communication.
 Caregivers often find that family, friends and neighbors are more willing to assist than they realized.
-Even asking for help with small tasks can make a big difference in a caregiver’s well-being, especially during the holidays or special events.
+Even asking for help with small tasks can make a big difference in a caregiver’s well being, especially during the holidays or special events.
 An oncology social worker can guide you in ways to have these conversations with loved ones and can help you to maintain your support network.

 Help you understand HIPAA and important insurance information.
-If you think that at some point you need to speak with your loved one’s health care team without your loved one present, find out about the rules of the Health Insurance Portability and Accountability Act (HIPAA).
+If you think that at some point you need to speak with your loved one’s health care team without your loved one present, find out about the rules of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 This law gives patients greater access to their own medical records and more control over how their health information is used.
-Your loved one will need to give written permission, by signing a consent form, before doctors can share information with you about his or her medical treatment.
-A social worker can help you better understand any other insurance concern.
+Your loved one will need to give written permission (by signing a consent form) before doctors can share information with you about his or her medical treatment.
+An oncology social worker can help you better understand any other insurance concerns.